 Belize is a pocket-sized country – perfect for a 1 week vacation!
-Find out what to see & do + info about a secret desert island destination that will make you want to stay even longer!
+Find out the Best of Belize, what to see & do + info about a secret desert island destination that will make you want to stay even longer!

 #1.
 Caye Caulker